italia/eudi-wallet-it-python/docs/SD-JWT.md

 ## Introduction

-This module is a fork of the original [sd-jwt-python](https://github.com/openwallet-foundation-labs/sd-jwt-python) project.
+This module is a fork of [sd-jwt-python](https://github.com/openwallet-foundation-labs/sd-jwt-python) project.
 It has been adapted to use the [`cryptojwt`](https://github.com/IdentityPython/JWTConnect-Python-CryptoJWT) library as the core JWT implementation.

-The purpose of this fork is to:
-1. Leverage the robustness and extended features provided by the `cryptojwt` library.
-2. Maintain compatibility with existing SD-JWT specifications.
-3. Provide a more modular and extensible codebase for advanced use cases.

 If you're familiar with the original `sd-jwt-python` library, this fork retains similar functionality with minimal API changes, if needed.